nrwl/nx/docs/shared/cypress-plugin.md

 Simply run `nx e2e frontend-e2e` to execute e2e tests with Cypress.

-By default, Cypress will run in “headed” mode (you will see the tests executing in a new browser window).
+By default, Cypress will run in headless mode.
 You will have the result of all the tests and errors (if any) in your terminal.
 Screenshots and videos will be accessible in `dist/apps/frontend/screenshots` and `dist/apps/frontend/videos`.

 ### Watching for Changes